LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 vars_names.c/.h:
 --- backported fix from version 7.126 to fix a crash if varible number is not a number
+--- fix so if symbol name is blank will return the variable name instead (fix crash)

 var_names.c:
 --- backported fix from version 7.126 to fix a crash if varible number is not a number